 - MARDEK has this as a major plot element.
 Every element is required for the world to function properly, and even though dark is often evil, it's still necessary, most notably to spur on technological and magical progress.
 Rohoph is unwilling to accept this, which begins causing problems at the end of Chapter Two.

-- In Knights Of The Old Republic II, despite being a Humanoid Abomination capable of drawing power from Force-Sensitive indiviudals and creating Force-Bonds to sway them to their point of view, the Jedi Exile is still nonetheless a Light-Sided Jedi.
+- In Knights of the Old Republic II: The Sith Lords, despite being a Humanoid Abomination capable of drawing power from Force-Sensitive individuals and creating Force-Bonds to sway them to their point of view, the Jedi Exile is still nonetheless a Light-Sided Jedi.

 - Tenebrae in Tales of Symphonia: Dawn of the New World is the Centurion of darkness.
 He feels most at home in the Shadow Temple, though he finds the darkness in the Earth Temple to be unsettling

 - The Nerazim Dark Templar of StarCraft fame are a nomadic people who revere the darkness and Void Psychic Powers, which are derived from the vast expanses between planets.
 Their favored powers include invisibility, the Flash Step, and huge "warp blades" that can slice through armor, which they use to perform ninja-style infiltrations and assassinations.
 Despite this, they are far and away more friendly than their light-using High Templar counterparts.
 They see the shadows as safety from the "prying light" of the Khala, a psionic connection between High Templar that allows instant communication at the price of privacy.
 They are likewise dedicated to the concept of protection, as shown in their blessing adun toridas: "Adun hide you" or "shelter you".
 Ironically, the "prying light" of the Khala was a tool created by the void-based Amon to enslave Protoss to his will, giving the Nerazim a strong reason to reject it.